 Primary Sponsor: Click here to enter text.

 Project Title: Click here to enter text.

 Facility: Click here to enter text.

 From: Click here to enter text.

-То: Click here to enter text.
+To: Click here to enter text.

-· - one or more travel lanes, turn lanes or auxiliary lanes for one-half mile or sified as minor collector or higher on the FHWA functional classification
+This worksheet is required for all projects that add one or more travel lanes, turn lanes or auxiliary lanes for one-half mile or more on a facility classified as minor collector or higher on the FHWA functional classification system.

 Exemptions

-☐ Projects that addred ☐ Projects that add safety need that a Plan.
-To be considered that a es are exempt from completing the SOV capacity analysis: ess identified bottlenecks on the Congestion Management Network. turn lanes, auxiliary lanes, or similar improvements to address a specific cligns with strategies within the MARC 2022-2027 Transportation Safety lered exempt, project sponsors must describe how the addition of turn lanes would increase safety.
-It is MARC's expectation that these projects with the regional Complete Streets Policy.
+The following projects are exempt from completing the SOV capacity analysis: ☐ Projects that address identified bottlenecks on the Congestion Management Network. ☐ Projects that add turn lanes, auxiliary lanes, or similar improvements to address a specific safety need that aligns with strategies within the MARC 2022-2027 Transportation Safety Plan.
+To be considered exempt, project sponsors must describe how the addition of turn lanes or auxiliary lanes would increase safety.
+It is MARC's expectation that these projects will also comply with the regional Complete Streets Policy.